mokdevel/DarcMods/DarcChopper/README.md

 ## First flight
 When spawned, helicopter will check it's altitude to make sure it's above ``Fly Height Low``.
 If not, the helicopter will be moved and this may look like an ugly jump.
 A random fly destination is chosen and helicopter is rotated towards it.
 Then we're ready for flying.

+## Flight path
+A flight path is assigned to the helicopter and it will start to follow it.
+The flight path is shown with green lines on screen and once reaching the end, a new flight path is created.

 ## Lines: Green and Blue
 You will see green and blue lines on screen when the helicopter is flying.

 * Green: Shows the flight path for the helicopter.
 This is a spline that is followed while flying.
-This shows were we're generally going to end.
+This shows were we're generally going to end up.
+* Blue: If you've set waypoints for the helicopter, blue straight lines will show the future route.
+When the helicopter reaches the end of a green line, a check for waypoints (blue lines) is made.
+If waypoints are available, a new route is created via them and you will see the blue straight lines changing to a green flight path.

 NOTE: The lines are drawn on a canvas so they will be on top of the screen items.
 This is something work on and improve.